 During the 108th Congress, S. 378 was introduced on February 12, 2003, by Senator Daschle for himself, and for Senators Baucus, Bingaman, Conrad, Dorgan and Kohl.
-It was referred to the Committee on Indian Affairs.
 Senators Johnson and Kohl became cosponsors on February 12, 2003, Senator Akaka became a cosponsor on February 24, 2003, and Senator Dorgan became a cosponsor on March 4, 2003.
 The bill was referred to the Committee on Indian Affairs.

-S. 731 was introduced on April 6, 2005 by Senator Conrad, for himself, and for Senators Bingaman, Burns, Domenici, Dorgan, Johnson, Kohl, and Thune and referred to the Committee on Indian Affairs.
+During the 109th Congress, S. 731 was introduced on April 6, 2005 by Senator Conrad, for himself, and for Senators Bingaman, Burns, Domenici, Dorgan, Johnson, Kohl, and Thune and referred to the Committee on Indian Affairs.
 Senator McCain became a cosponsor on June 28, 2005.
-The Committee on Indian Affairs ordered the bill to be reported with an amendment.
+The Committee on Indian Affairs ordered the bill to be reported with an amendment on June 29, 2005, but the Senate did not act on the measure.